denliehoo/multi-swap/README.md

   - remove the state upon minus
 - 11/01/23: Added metamask connect
   - use redux and store the wallet address in global store
+- 12/01/23: Price API to display price and ensure it is in preview swap
+  - Created an API folder
+  - Refactored price API.
+Price API is now called in CryptoSwapItem.js CryptoSwapToItem.js
+  - Price is then added as an object in the global store for swap reducer in swapFrom and swapTo
+  - Price is then taken from the store and placed in the PreviewSwapModal